eliabieri/wg_display/docs/project_report.md

 ### Functional

-- Easy deployment (compile to a single binary)
+- The software must be easy to deploy (compiles to single binary)
+- The software must allow the user to configure the displayed widgets
+- The user must be able to configure the device via a web interface
+- The configuration must be persisted across restarts
+- Configuration changes must be applied without restarting the software
+- The software must be deployable on all Raspberry Pi models
+- The sofware must run on various screen sizes (3.5", 5", 7")
+- Prebuilt binaries must be available for download

 ### Non-functional

-- The sofware should be robust and crash as little as possible.
+- The sofware shall be robust and crash as little as possible
-- Users should be able to configure the software to their needs.
-- Configuration changes should be applied without restarting the software.
-- The software should be well documented.
+- The software shall be well documented
-- The documentation should be fun to read.
+- The documentation shall be fun to read
-- The project should be open source and available on GitHub.
+- The project shall be open source and available on GitHub
-- The project should be easy to contribute to.
+- The project shall be easy to contribute to
+- Contribution guides shall be available

 <div class="page"/>